Yanceyville, North Carolina: 2000 census

 Out of the 658 households, 29.3% had children under the age of 18 living with them, 33.0% were married couples living together, 24.3% had a female householder with no husband present, and 39.2% were non-families.
 36.8% of all households consisted of individuals living alone and 19.0% had someone living alone who was 65 years of age or older.
 The average household size was 2.21 and the average family size was 2.88.

 The age distribution of the town's population consisted of 19.6% under the age of 18, 8.4% from 18 to 24, 32.9% from 25 to 44, 20.8% from 45 to 64, and 18.3% who were 65 years of age or older.

 The median income for a household in Yanceyville was $20,353 and the median income for a family was $26,417.
 Males had a median income of $24,632 versus $20,398 for females.
 The per capita income for the town was $16,956.
 About 23.3% of families and 27.7% of the population were below the poverty line, including 41.7% of those under age 18 and 24.1% of those age 65 and over.

 Economy

+Prominent industries in Yanceyville include agriculture, manufacturing, education, food service, healthcare, retail, and other service industries.
+Manufacturers in the town include Chemtek, a manufacturer and distributor of industrial maintenance chemicals.
+Yanceyville is also home to one industrial park: Yanceyville Business Park.

-Yanceyville's economy was historically reliant on tobacco cultivation.
-The local economy was negatively impacted when demand began decreasing in the late 1990s due to a crisis in the tobacco industry regarding the health effects of smoking.
+Agriculture is a foundational aspect of Yanceyville's economy.
+The local economy was adversely impacted when demand for tobacco began decreasing in the late 1990s due to a crisis in the tobacco industry regarding the health effects of smoking.

+In the mid-1990s, Yanceyville was home to Magder Studios, later known as Carolina Pinnacle Studios, a film production complex.
+Today, the site is used as industrial space.